soundcloud/cando/README.md

     CREATE DATABASE IF NOT EXISTS cando  DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;
     GRANT ALL ON `cando`.* to 'cando_user'@'localhost' identified by 'cando_passwd';

-Whenever you want to use CanDo, you need to set the database config via the env var `$CANDO_DB`:
+Whenever you want to use a CanDo rake task, you need to set the database config via the env var `$CANDO_DB`:

      export CANDO_DB=mysql://cando_user@cando_passwd@localhost/cando